fhill2/nvim.xplr/README.md

   -- Type `:o` to open selected files in nvim.
   -- Type `:i` to toggle nvim preview mode.
   ```
+___
+### Installing Luarocks with Hererocks (recommended)
+I recommend installing Luarocks using Hererocks.

+you can install Hererocks through:
+- luarocks repo(https://github.com/luarocks/hererocks) or through
+- OS package manager `yay -S hererocks`
+- Packer.nvim

-If you don't have luarocks installed and you use Packer.nvim as your plugin manager, you can install Luarocks with it (uses Hererocks to install)
+and once installed, you can install Luarocks with it.

-I recommend installing Luarocks with [Hererocks](https://github.com/luarocks/hererocks")
+### Plugin installation without Luarocks
 If you are installing without Luarocks, you will have to make sure nvim-client and its dependencies are available within the xplr environment
 ```lua
 package.path = package.path .. ""
 ```
 If using Luarocks, luarocks require paths are appended to xplr require paths at `setup()`

+___
-Default behaviour:
+### Default Behaviour
 When you open xplr inside nvim, this plugin's lua msgpack client will use the server address of the nvim instance (`echo v:servername`) you launched it from (passed down with env variable).

 If you launch xplr outside nvim, this plugin won't do/setup anything.

-Improvements
-Currently communication is unidirectional xplr --> nvim (I haven't set up handlers to receive data from nvim)
+___

+### Examples for creating custom commands
 Creating your own Commands that interact with nvim:

-requiring `nvim-xplr` returns the msgpack client object to `~/.config/xplr/init.lua`.
+requiring `nvim-xplr` in xplr `init.lua`returns the msgpack client object.

-You can then use the msgpack client within your keybinded functions to trigger and send data to functions in nvim like this:
+You can then use the msgpack client within your xplr lua functions to trigger and send data to functions in nvim like this:

 ```lua